jkokkat/seg3103_playground/lab04/README.md

  java -jar lib/junit-platform-console-standalone-1.7.1.jar --class-path dist --scan-class-path
 ```

 I implemented the fizzBuzz(int num) method with 5 commit groups since I worked individually.
 This method returns a string based on the number being passed in.
 For example, if 3 is passed, the string "Fizz" will be returned.
 If 15 is passed, "FizzBuzz" will be returned.
 Each commit group contains a failed test and a passed test.
 The groups of commits are shown in the images below.
 The method is quite simple in terms of its code, so it did not require extensive refactoring.
+Refactoring was done for both Tests 1 and 2 to pass, for Test 5 to pass with the previous tests, and Test 15 to pass with the previous tests.

 # Commit Group 1
 ![image](https://user-images.githubusercontent.com/55165117/121585256-5d5b3000-ca00-11eb-8c76-1042cbda24c0.png)